What is Total Offensive Efficiency and how is it computed?

 COMMENT: At one point in time, Harris was considered to be unnatural as a point guard.
 Can anyone picture him

 as anything BUT a point guard now?
-Actually shot the ball better against the Big Ten teams than he did
+He has not shot the ball very well this year, but is distributing the

 COMMENT: Still playing out of position as a part-time point guard, Hill has continued to play well.